Best Resort I’ve Been To In Mexico!

-The resort is Akumal Beach Resort and I heard that it was owned and run by Mexicans (not Spanish or Italians as is usually the case in Mexico) but I don’t have verification of that.
+The resort is Akumal Beach Resort and it is owned and run by a local Mexican man (not Spanish or Italians as is usually the case in Mexico).
 But at any rate, things are definitely run differently than at most resorts, problems are fixed quickly and the staff are friendly and real.

 The food – if you want fresh, local, non-processed food – is excellent.
 I spoke to the food manager and he told me that they try not to use any preservatives and they try to get whatever they can locally.
 This means your veggie options will often include things like cactus leaves, chayote and jicama.
 I met about 4 people at the resort who were either Celiac or gluten-free and everyone loved the food and found plenty to eat.
 They would also try to catch the fish locally.
 So you’d walk in for dinner and there would be a 4 foot long fish caught that day, sliced open along the side and the cook would be cutting filets out and slapping them on the grill.

 The other noteworthy thing was they made their guacamole with real avocado!
 I know it seems amazing that a local food, in the land of plenty (of avocados) is made from a packaged mix at 5-star resorts, but there you have it.
 Many of the resorts really do use a mix and then just chop in a bit of fresh avocado, but you can sure taste/feel the difference from the real thing.